 This information will help you understand your lymphatic mapping with sentinel node biopsy procedure.
-This procedure is done for patients with breast cancer or melanoma to see if cancer cells have spread to the lymph nodes.
+You may have this procedure if you have breast cancer or melanoma so that your doctor can see if the cancer cells have spread to your lymph nodes.

 Your Lymphatic System

 Lymphatic fluid is the clear fluid that travels through the lymphatic system and carries cells that help fight infections and other diseases.

 Lymphatic vessels are tiny vessels similar to blood vessels that carry lymphatic fluid throughout the body.

 Lymph nodes are small bean-shaped structures located along the lymphatic vessels.
 The lymph nodes filter out bacteria, viruses, cancer cells and other waste products.

 A sentinel lymph node (also known as a sentinel node) is the first lymph node(s) to which cancer cells are most likely to spread from a primary tumor.

 Lymphatic mapping is the first step in a sentinel node biopsy.
 It's done to find the sentinel node.
 The mapping procedure will take 1 to 2 hours, and you don't need to do anything to prepare.
 You will be given an appointment for your mapping procedure.

 On the day of your procedure, please go to: